Frequently asked questions (FAQ)¶

-Access to premium systems is available only to organizations that belong to the IBM Quantum Network.
+Organizations that belong to the IBM Quantum Network can use systems that are accessible through the Premium Plan.
 Learn about joining at this link.
 Educators and researchers can also make reservations and access other benefits by signing up for one of the special programs we offer.
 Go to the Educators program sign-up form or the Researchers program sign-up form for more information.

 For IBM Quantum Network members, as well as for educators and researchers in our special programs, hub administrators can reserve time for collaborators to use systems so you do not have to wait in a queue.
 Each collaborator can view his or her upcoming reservations on the details page for the relevant system.
 Contact your administrator for more information.

 This program helps teachers in the growing quantum field connect with one another and provides the learning resources, tools, and systems access they need to provide quality educational experiences.
-It includes a larger share of the fair-share queue on open systems, access to additional premium systems, a private slack channel for collaboration with other educators in the program, and more.
+It includes a larger share of the fair-share queue on systems accessible through the Open Plan, access to additional systems via the Premium Plan, a private slack channel for collaboration with other educators in the program, and more.
 Learn more at the Educators program web site.

 This program offers better access to academic researchers, as well as Access Awards for special projects to those with even deeper access needs.
-It includes a larger share of the fair-share queue on open systems, access to additional premium systems, a private slack channel for collaboration with other researchers in the program, and more.
+It includes a larger share of the fair-share queue accessible through the Open Plan, access to additional systems via the Premium Plan, a private slack channel for collaboration with other researchers in the program, and more.
 Learn more at the IBM Quantum for Researchers web site.